zqlnt/ainews/README.md

 # AI News Stock Analysis API

-A Node.js Express API that provides stock analysis using Claude AI and real-time news from Finnhub.
+A Node.js Express API that provides stock analysis using Claude AI, real-time news from Finnhub, and professional-grade options data from Polygon.io.
 Built for iOS integration and deployed on Render.

 ## Features

 - 🤖 **AI-powered stock analysis** using Claude Sonnet 4
 - 📰 **Real-time stock news** from Finnhub (last 24 hours)
 - 💰 **Live price data** from Alpaca Markets
-- 📊 **Options analytics** with Yahoo Finance (dealer gamma, skew)
+- 📊 **Professional options data** from Polygon.io with Greeks, IV & Open Interest
 - 🔍 **Multiple perspectives**: Bullish, Bearish, and Neutral analysis
 - 🛡️ **Investment advice guardrails** - never recommends buy/sell/hold
+- 🧮 **Advanced quant metrics**:
+  - Dealer Gamma (0-30d) - Delta-hedging flow impact
-- 🧮 **Quant metrics**: Dealer Gamma (0-30d), Skew (±10% OTM)
+  - Skew (±10% OTM) - Put/call IV differential
+  - ATM IV - At-the-money implied volatility
+  - Put/Call Volume Ratio - Sentiment gauge
+  - Implied Move - Expected price movement
 - 🎯 **Symbol extraction** - automatically detects tickers from queries
 - ✅ **Built-in API key testing** endpoints
 - 🚀 **Production-ready** with proper error handling
 - 🌐 **CORS enabled** for iOS app integration

+## What Questions Can Be Answered?

+The API can handle various types of stock market questions:

+### ✅ Price Movement Analysis
+- "Why did AAPL move today?"
+- "What's driving TSLA's decline?"
+- "Explain NVDA's rally"

+### ✅ Options Flow & Sentiment
+- "What's the options sentiment on SPY?"
+- "Is there unusual options activity in TSLA?"
+- "What's the dealer gamma position for NVDA?"

+### ✅ Market Structure
+- "What's the implied volatility for AAPL?"
+- "Is there skew in MSFT options?"
+- "What move is the market pricing in for earnings?"

+### ✅ Risk Assessment
+- "What's the expected move for AMZN?"
+- "Is put buying elevated in the market?"
+- "What's the volatility environment like?"

+### ✅ General Market Questions
+- "What's moving in tech today?"
+- "Summarize the market action"
+- "What are the key risks right now?"

+### ❌ NOT Answered (Investment Advice)
+- "Should I buy AAPL?"
+- "What's the best stock to invest in?"
+- "Tell me what to do with my portfolio"

+The API provides data-driven analysis but never gives buy/sell/hold recommendations.

 ## 🆕 Schema V2 - Structured Analysis Response